Generating magnon Bell states via parity measurement: Preparing Bell states

-We can therefore generate another Bell state $|\Phi^-\rangle=(|00\rangle-|11\rangle)/\sqrt{2}$ with an odd $M$, which can be described by the infidelity $1-F_{\Phi^-}$ in Fig.~\ref{Fig:BellFidelity} (see the orange-dotted line).
-And when $\tau=\tau_0/2$ and $M$ is even, $1-F_{\Phi^+}$ will become vanishing.
-So that as the measurements are repeated, the population of the two magnon modes is swapped between $\Phi^+$ and $\Phi^-$ (see the staggered orange-dotted and red-dot-dashed lines) and gradually concentrates in the subspace of $\{|00\rangle,|11\rangle\}$ (see the blue line with markers).
-In other words, our scheme is capable of preparing and transferring two distinct Bell states merely by controlling the number of measurements.
+We can therefore generate another Bell state $|\Phi^-\rangle=(|00\rangle-|11\rangle)/\sqrt{2}$ with an odd $M$, which is described by the infidelity $1-F_{\Phi^-}$ in Fig.~\ref{Fig:BellFidelity} (see the orange-dotted line).
+And when $\tau=\tau_0/2$ and $M$ is even, $1-F_{\Phi^+}$ approaches vanishing.
+So that as the measurements are repeated, the population of the two magnon modes is swapped between $|\Phi^+\rangle$ and $|\Phi^-\rangle$ (see the staggered orange-dotted and red-dot-dashed lines) and gradually concentrates in the subspace of $\{|00\rangle,|11\rangle\}$ (see the blue line marked with circles).
+In other words, our scheme is capable of preparing and transferring two distinct Bell states merely by controlling the parity of the number of measurements.

 The parity-measurement operator is induced by projecting the ancillary qutrit.
 Thus our scheme is essentially nondeterministic and one of the key metrics about the scheme efficiency is the success probability $P_s$.
 In our model, the initial population over the target entangled state provides a lower bound for the success probability, i.e., $P_s\geq|\langle\Phi^+|\psi_i\rangle|^2$.
-In generating $|\Phi^{\pm}\rangle$, we find the success probability after $M=8$ measurements is about $P_s\approx50\%$.
-It is consistent with the initial condition and much larger than the probability in a previous scheme~\cite{RemoteMagnonEntanglement} for generating a magnon Bell state, which is based on the magnon-induced Brillouin light scattering in an optomagnonic weak-coupling regime.
+In generating $|\Phi^{\pm}\rangle$, the success probability after $M=8$ measurements is found to be about $P_s\approx50\%$.
+It is consistent with the initial condition and much larger than the probability in a previous scheme~\cite{RemoteMagnonEntanglement} for generating a magnon Bell state, which was based on the magnon-induced Brillouin light scattering in an optomagnonic weak-coupling regime.